chrisjdallmann/fly-on-the-ball-analysis-app/README.md

 <img src="./image.png" alt="App overview" width="400">

 ## Requirements
 The code was tested on Windows 11 with MATLAB R2023a.
-It requires the packages [matlab-toml](https://www.mathworks.com/matlabcentral/fileexchange/67858-matlab-toml) and [export_fig](https://www.mathworks.com/matlabcentral/fileexchange/23629-export_fig) in the MATLAB path.
-Using the LSTM networks requires Matlab's Deep Learning Toolbox.
+Using the LSTM networks requires Matlab's Deep Learning Toolbox, and [matlab-toml](https://www.mathworks.com/matlabcentral/fileexchange/67858-matlab-toml) and [export_fig](https://www.mathworks.com/matlabcentral/fileexchange/23629-export_fig) must be added to the MATLAB path.